-The Native American Education Program (NAEP) is comprised of 3 federal funding sources: Title VII, Impact Aid, and Johnson O'Malley (JOM).
+The Native American Education Program (NAEP) is comprised of 3 federal funding sources: Title VI, Impact Aid, and Johnson O'Malley (JOM).
 They are intended to meet the special academic and cultural needs of Native American students in the areas of reading, math and attendance.

 The NAEP is operated with assistance from a Parent Advisory Committee (PAC) composed of parents and guardians of Native American students, a teacher representative and a secondary student.
 They advise the program director and district in the direction and implementation of the NAEP.

 It is the intent of the Native American Education Program to supplement existing programs in the Mesa Public School District, not to take the place of them.

 To be eligible for Title VI and/or JOM the student must be Native American and enrolled in the Mesa Public School District.
 The student must have the appropriate forms on file in the NAEP office.

 A) JOM forms are only required for intown Native American students.
 A completed form and a copy of the student's Certificate of Indian Blood (CIB) are required.

 B) Title VI forms are for all Native American students enrolled with Mesa Public Schools.
 All portions of the form must be completed in order to be eligible for services.

 In addition to funds from the federal and state education offices the program also requests additional educational money from local Indian communities to meet student needs.
 Through the City of Mesa the program receives additional funds from the Fort McDowell Yavapai-Apache Nation.
 These additional funds make it possible to provide academic services in other areas that federal funds may not meet.

 What does Title VI, Impact Aid and JOM do?